 A good call to action will specify what you want the customer to do.
 It can also explain why you’re going to do that thing.

 A call to action has three different functions.
 If you’re selling SEO PRO, its primary function is to ensure that our subscriber base knows they’re getting PRO.

 For example, suppose we’re selling email marketing software.
-In that case, the primary function of our call to action is going to be “Sign up or upgrade now!”
+In that case, the primary function of our call to action will be “Sign up or upgrade now!”

 The ad should be straightforward for your customer to understand.

 If you’re selling apparel online, that primary function will be “Shop now!” and again, very easy.

 Then, of course, we will have our secondary function, informing our subscribers what they need to do next for us to continue selling them.

 What Content Needs To Be On The Page?